SiliconLabs/wiseconnect/examples/si91x_soc/peripheral/sl_si91x_bod_button/readme.md

 - [Upgrade your connectivity firmware](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/#update-si-wx91x-connectivity-firmware)
 - [Create a Studio project](https://docs.silabs.com/wiseconnect/latest/wiseconnect-developers-guide-developing-for-silabs-hosts/#create-a-project)

-For details on the project folder structure, see the [WiSeConnect Examples](https://docs.silabs.com/wiseconnect/latest/wiseconnect-examples/#example-folder-structure) page.
+For details on the project folder structure, refer to the [WiSeConnect Examples](https://docs.silabs.com/wiseconnect/latest/wiseconnect-examples/#example-folder-structure) page.

 ## Application Build Environment

 ### Application Configuration Parameters
   - **User Input as Percentage:**
     -  The button voltage regions can also be configured using percentage values through the `sl_bod_button_uc_config_param_t` structure.
 The application converts these percentage values to actual voltages internally, using the configured VBAT value as a reference.
+    -  The voltage ranges for the buttons are mapped and defined in the `sl_si91x_bod.c` file.
+Users can refer to this file to set appropriate ranges for their application needs.
   - To configure the voltage range for three buttons, define the following macros in `bod_button_example.h`:
   - **Button 1:**
     ```